 Number of reported stolen bicycles 2007–2016.
 Source: Reported offences

-In 2016, 65,300 bicycle thefts were reported, which is a 2 per cent decrease as compared with the preceding year.
-The number of reported bicycle thefts was at an even level between 2007 and 2009, but has varied since 2010.
-The level in 2016 was somewhat lower as compared with the level ten years ago (-3 %).
+In 2017, 65,200 bicycle thefts were reported, which is roughly the same level as compared with the preceding year.
+The number of reported bicycle thefts has varied over the last ten years.
+The level in 2017 was somewhat lower as compared with 2008 (-2 %).

 Person-based clearance rate² for bicycle theft, 2007 – 2016.
 Source: Processed offences

 Most bicycle thefts remain uncleared, since there is seldom an identified suspected person.
 In 2016, roughly 300 bicycle thefts had person-based clearances.
 This yielded a person-based clearance rate² of 0 per cent.